Starttoaster/hot-copy/README.md

 This repo is still in early development.
 Feel free to contribute or send a pull request if you have an idea.
 For starters:

- - Further testing dealing with large numbers of files and directories
+ - Further debugging, dealing with large numbers of files and directories, or large files
- - Write Go unit tests
+ - Further Go unit testing
  - Set up CI

  To test the image: `docker container run -v ~/go/src/hot-copy/data:/data -v ~/go/src/hot-copy/inside:/inside -e SA_PASSWORD="MyNewPassword" -e PUID="1000" -e PGID="1000" --rm --name hot-copy hot-copy`